What is Knowle Green Estates LTD?

 You can keep up to date with the latest planning applications by visiting the Spelthorne Borough Council planning hub.

-Why was KGE set-up as a separate company?
+Why was KGE ltd set-up as a separate company?

-Because KGE is a ‘controlled company’ of the Council, its activities and decision making are open to inspection and scrutiny by the Council’s auditors, councillors and the public.
+Because KGE Ltd is a ‘controlled company’ of the Council, its activities and decision making are open to inspection and scrutiny by the Council’s auditors, councillors and the public.
 In addition, the company is regularly reviewed by Cabinet, Audit Committee and the Overview & Scrutiny Committee, and its accounts are separately audited.
+The Board has two Non-Executive Directors who are not connected with Spelthorne and therefore have a role as independent scrutineers.

 With the Council1,2,3 and for the residents of Spelthorne4, increasing the availability5 and quality6 of housing7 in our Borough8: a property business9 with a commercial head10 and a social heart.11

-2) KGE works closely with SBC in the planning and execution of actions to deliver these strategies e.g. by participating in weekly Development and Investment Group meetings, Property Investment Committee meetings (where there is a residential aspect), meetings and close cooperation with the Council’s Housing, Benefits departments.
+2) KGE Ltd works closely with SBC in the planning and execution of actions to deliver these strategies e.g. by participating in weekly Development and Investment Group meetings, meetings and close cooperation with the Council’s Housing, Benefits departments.

 3) As further clarified in (5), the acquisition of sites or properties, design, planning and construction are the responsibility of the Council and such actions are carried out in the name of SBC.
 The role of KGE in these actions is to act as advisor and, subsequently, to take over the ownership of the property and management of lettings, maintenance and tenancies.